-Through the Multi-Disciplinary Team Component, each multi-disciplinary team member employed, up to a maximum of four, will generate \$101,275.86 for the school board.
+Through the Multi-Disciplinary Team Component, each multi-disciplinary team member employed as reported by school boards in EFIS, up to a maximum of four, will generate \$102,145.48 for the school board.
 If the expenses for these multi-disciplinary team members are less than the amount of funding generated, this unspent funding is to be reported as deferred revenue for special education (broader special education envelope).
 Any eligible spending in excess of the funding for multi-disciplinary team members will be included in the special education spending that will be measured against the broader special education envelope described above.